RSCJacksonLab/landscapy/docs/cookbook/ruggedness/graph-fourier-analysis.md

 - A normalized or transition spectrum is interpreted as combinatorial.
 - A `k`-truncated transform is described as a full reconstruction.
 - Individual degenerate eigenvectors receive stable biological labels.
-- Solver residuals and orthogonality are not checked or reported.